All Posts

 You can automate this process with ClinicSense by using digital intake forms.
 When a client books an appointment, the software automatically sends consent and intake forms to new clients.

-2. Add a Checklist of Contraindications On Your Intake Form
+2. Add A Checklist Of Contraindications On Your Intake Form

 A smart way to avoid treating something outside your scope of practice is to make a list of things you can’t treat.
 You can do this by creating a medical intake form that lists contraindications.
 If a client checks a condition that’s contraindicated, explain why you can’t treat them.
 Then, refer them to an appropriate medical professional.